libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## Alternative Transports

-WebRTC isn't the only way to connect browsers to a libp2p node.
-[Choosing the transport](https://connectivity.libp2p.io/) that fit's your use case is one of the many unique strengths of libp2p.
+WebRTC is one of many ways to connect browsers to a libp2p node.
+[Choosing the transport](https://connectivity.libp2p.io/) that fits your use case is one of the many unique strengths of libp2p.

 ### WebSocket

-The [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455) dates back to 2011 and specifies the opening of a 2-way socket from a browser to a server over TCP.
-WebSocket is implemented in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/websocket), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/websocket), and [JavaScript](https://github.com/libp2p/js-libp2p-websockets) implementations.
+The [WebSocket RFC](https://datatracker.ietf.org/doc/html/rfc6455) dates back to 2011 and specifies the opening of a two-way socket from a browser to a server over TCP.
+WebSocket is implemented in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/websocket), [Go](https://github.com/libp2p/go-libp2p/tree/master/p2p/transport/websocket), and [JavaScript](https://github.com/libp2p/js-libp2p-websockets) libp2p implementations.

 #### Benefits

+WebSockets are well-supported in browsers and are easy to implement.
+Using TCP, WebSockets are more reliable than WebRTC's UDP.
 Since the WebSocket transport is already implemented in libp2p, it can be used today in a browser-to-server scenario.
-WebSockets are well supported in browsers and are easy to implement.
-Using TCP, WebSockets are more reliable than WebRTC's UDP.

 #### Limitations

 WebSockets run over TCP, which is inherently slower than WebRTC's UDP.
-The various upgrades and handshakes add up to 6 round trips before data can be exchanged.
-Additionally, while WebRTC can leverage self-signed certificates, WebSockets cannot as they require the server to have a trusted TLS certificate using TCP.
+The various upgrades and handshakes add up to six round trips before data can be exchanged.
+Additionally, while WebRTC can leverage self-signed certificates, WebSockets cannot, as they require the server to have a trusted TLS certificate using TCP.

 ### WebTransport